BillSchultzOES/oes-sop-public/README.md

 # Adding or removing chapters

 To add or remove chapters, once the `.rmd` file for that chapter is finished, open "_bookdown.yml"" and add its name to the list (or take it's name out of the list).
 Be sure to update the numbers at the beginning of chapter names accordingly.
 To help keep things clear, please only assign numbers to the names of *live* chapters.
 Also, be sure to keep the glossary, appendix, and references at the end of this list.

+Work-in-progress chapters are currently in the "In Progress or Old Chapters" folder.
+Move these to the main repository folder once you want to make them live.

 # How can I update content?